aghoshpro/OntoRaster/README.md

 * This command starts and initializes the relational database **PostgreSQL** with the spatial extension **PostGIS**.
 Once the relational database is ready, the array database **Rasdaman** initiates and imports the raster data.

+* **NOTE:** When running Rasdaman in a Docker container, it's important to ensure that your system has sufficient resources (CPU, memory, and disk space) to handle large raster file imports.
+If you encounter issues, such as failed imports, it may be due to insufficient available memory or other resource constraints.
+If this issue occurs try closing unnecessary applications or increase docker resource limits.

 * This Docker-compose file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.

 ### 2.4  Ontop SPARQL Endpoint